-Tokyo Institute of Technology was selected as a Designated National University by Japanese Minister of Education, Culture, Sports, Science and Technology (MEXT) on March 20, 2018 in recognition of its abilities to develop world-leading education and research activities.
-We will do our best to create innovative research and to contribute to the education of innovative young researchers and engineers.
-On behalf of all the members of IIR, I would like to appreciate your supports to our activities.
+Tokyo Institute of Technology was appointed as a Designated National University by the Minister of Education, Culture, Sports, Science and Technology on March 20, 2018 in recognition of its ability to develop educational and research activities at an international level.
+As an organization that engages in a vast range of science and technology activities, from innovative basic research to applied technology, IIR will contribute to the endeavors as the Designated National University through creative research efforts and advanced human resource development.

+We look forward to your continued support and encouragement.